Best 9 MDM Solutions For macOS (2026)

 6.

-Iru (formerly Kandji)
+Iru

-Iru (formerly Kandji) Logo
+Iru Logo

-Iru is a cloud based Apple device management platform covering macOS, iOS, iPadOS, and tvOS.
-Formerly known as Kandji, it focuses on usability and automation for Apple only fleets.
-The platform pairs MDM with optional endpoint detection and response, and includes 24/7 support on all plans.
+Iru is a cloud-based Apple device management platform covering macOS, iOS, iPadOS, and tvOS.
+Formerly known as Kandji, it focuses on usability and automation for Apple-only fleets.
+We were impressed by the Auto Apps library and pre-built compliance templates, which eliminate a significant amount of the packaging and deployment overhead that bogs down other MDM tools.

-What Customers Are Saying
+What Customers Say

 Customers say Iru is noticeably easier to use than their previous MDM solutions.
-Users highlight migration automation as a major time saver, with full implementation achievable in under two weeks.
-The Auto Apps feature gets particular praise for eliminating app update headaches that previously required MSP involvement or manual workarounds.
+Users highlight migration automation as a major time-saver, with full implementation achievable in under two weeks.
+The Auto Apps feature gets particular praise for eliminating app update headaches.
+Something to be aware of is that list view customization in the admin console is limited, making it harder to filter large device fleets.
+Some users also note that finding specific settings takes some learning.

 Strengths

-• Auto Apps library patches 150+ applications automatically with customizable enforcement rules.
+• Auto Apps library patches 150+ applications automatically with customizable enforcement

-• Pre built CIS and FedRAMP compliance templates remediate issues even on offline devices.
+• Pre-built CIS and FedRAMP compliance templates remediate issues even on offline devices

-• Migration automation gets full implementation running in under two weeks.
+• Migration automation gets full implementation running in under two weeks

-• Passport feature delivers SSO login through a native Mac experience for end users.
+• Passport feature delivers SSO login through a native Mac experience

 Cautions